Dead Sea. Jordan. There is a lot of foam on the waves: an incredible percentage

 and it has been the supplier of a wide variety of products, from balms for the mummification the Egyptian pharaohs to potash for fertilizers.
 People also use the salt and the minerals from the Sea to create cosmetics and herbal sachets.

-Sunny shore of the Dead Sea is the best place to visit for rest with treatment.
-The unique mineral content of the water, very clean atmosphere and the admirable climate at this great place have perfect health effects.
+Warm and sunny shore of the Dead Sea is one of the best places to go on vacation for rest and treatment.
+The unique mineral content of the water, very clean atmosphere and the superior climate at this one and only place have perfect health effects.